BlockchainCommons/bc-envelope-cli-rust/docs/BasicExamples.md

-# `nvelope` - Basic Examples
+# `envelope` - Basic Examples

-This document walks you through a set of basic examples using the `nvelope` command line tool.
+This document walks you through a set of basic examples using the `envelope` command line tool.
 There are several companion documents that contain more complex examples.

 **See Associated Video:**

 **NOTE:** These videos show the command line syntax of the Swift `envelope` command line tool.
-The Rust-based `nvelope` tool has a slightly different syntax, but the meaning of the commands is the same.
+The Rust-based `envelope` tool has a slightly different syntax, but the meaning of the commands is the same.

 [![Gordian Envelope CLI - 1 - Overview](https://img.youtube.com/vi/1Z3Z4Z2Z2Z4/mqdefault.jpg)](https://www.youtube.com/watch?v=1Z3Z4Z2Z2Z4)
 [![Gordian Envelope CLI - 2 - Examples](https://img.youtube.com/vi/LYjtuBO1Sgw/mqdefault.jpg)](https://www.youtube.com/watch?v=LYjtuBO1Sgw)